suite911/cloud911/README.md

 # cloud911
-A fast and hackable backend framework for Google Go (golang)
+A fast and hackable cloud app framework for Google Go (golang)